jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 RCS peers with external networks, providing access from campus and external Research and Education networks via a Science DMZ (SciDMZ) segment @Dart2013.

 The "data center as a computer" model allows conceptualizing these RCS services as components of a simplified, abstract computer design.
-The various compute services represent the CPU, the interconnects represent the component connectivity of the mainboard, the storage services directly map to a variety of persistent storage devices, and the edge networks represent the computer's network interfaces.
+The various compute services represent the CPU, the interconnects represent the component connectivity of the mainboard, the storage services map to a variety of performance caches and persistent storage devices, and the edge networks represent the computer's network interfaces.
 While not a literal mapping for application design, the model simplifies comprehension of the complex clusters that implement each of these services.
-This model also simplifies reasoning about the function of RCS services, their architectural arrangement, and helps focus conversations on service improvements.
+This model also simplifies reasoning about the function of RCS services and their architectural arrangement.
+The RCS helps focus stakeholder communication and strategizing service improvement.

 HPC batch computing is implemented via a traditional, physical cluster of compute nodes.
 At our site, the HPC cluster is deployed using Base Command Manager (BCM), formerly Bright Cluster Manager.